 If your employer offers a match, you should at least invest enough to take full advantage of that perk.
 Don’t say no to free money!

-According to a recent report by BrightScope and the Investment Company Institute, the most common employer match scenario for 401(k) participants is a 100% match of their contribution up to 6% of pay.
-That’s no chump change!
-Even if your employer match is less than 6%, that extra money can make a big difference in your nest egg over time.
+According to a recent report, the most common employer match scenarios for 401(k) participants are a 50% match of their contributions on up to 6% of an employee’s salary or a 100% match on up to 4% of pay.1 Either way, that’s not chump change!
+Even if your employer match is less than that, that extra money can make a big difference in your nest egg over time.

 After you take advantage of the match, then what?
 Overall, we recommend that you save 15% of your income toward retirement.
 But does all of that need to be in your 401(k)?
 Not necessarily.
 Here are a couple options: